 A bodily-kinesthetic learner, also referred to as a physical learner, is characterized by his or her inclination to use the sense of touch to explore and make sense of the world they live in.
 If your child is a bodily-kinesthetic learner they likely have a strong desire to take part in outdoor sports and have a keen interest in activities that involve working with one’s hands.

 The bodily-kinesthetic learning style is one of eight learning styles as defined by Howard Gardner’s theory of multiple intelligences.
 This type of learning style is adaptable, immediate, and is facilitated through some kind of physical activity.
-A bodily-kinesthetic learner may enjoy hobbies such as putting together toy models, building things with legos, or working outside in the yard.
+A bodily-kinesthetic learner may enjoy hobbies such as putting together toy models, trying to cash my apps out, building things with legos, or working outside in the yard.

 A difficulty some bodily-kinesthetic learners may experience is being able to sit in a classroom for extended periods of time.
 Once bodily-kinesthetic learners learn a new skill they want to put it into practice almost immediately.
 If you believe your child is a bodily-kinesthetic learner you can help them learn at home in ways that they wouldn’t be able to at school.
 For example, you can incorporate the use of touch, physical actions, and hands-on activities to help your child better grasp the material they are learning in school.

 Unlike passive learners who excel at learning through sitting in lessons, or studying reading material, bodily-kinesthetic learners need a more tactile approach towards learning.
 Manipulating objects, conducting experiments, and acquiring skills through repetition are a few of the primary ways that physical learners comprehend new information.
 These activities may include arts and crafts, building objects, repairing things, science experiments, or anything athletic.